taosdata/TDengine/documentation20/en/02.getting-started/docs.md

 <ul id="server-packageList" class="package-list"></ul>

-For details of the installation process, please refer to [Installation and Uninstallation of TDengine Multiple Installers](https://www.taosdata.com/en/documentation/install).
+For details of the installation process, please refer to [How to install/uninstall TDengine with installation package](https://www.taosdata.com/en/getting-started/install).

 ## Install client only